Visit Baltimore: Baltimore Visitor Center

-The Baltimore Visitor Center opened on May 7, 2004 in the heart of the Inner Harbor between Light Street Pavilion and the Maryland Science Center.
+The Baltimore Visitor Center opened on May 7, 2004, in the heart of the Inner Harbor between the Harborplace Light Street Pavilion and the Maryland Science Center.
 It is owned by the City of Baltimore and managed by Visit Baltimore.
 Designed by Ayers Saint Gross, the 8,000-square-foot (740 m2) building cost $4.5 million to construct and features a wavy roof, glass walls and a custom sculpture by Baltimore-based artists Jenn Figg and Matthew McCormack suspended from the ceiling.
-Landscaping by PELA features a brick plaza connecting the promenade and Conway Street and a shaded picnic area to the left of the Visitor Center.
-In its first year of operation, the Baltimore Visitor Center received 382,404 visitors, far surpassing BACVA’s original estimate of 250,000.
+Landscaping by PELA features a brick plaza connecting the promenade and Conway Street as well as a shaded picnic area to the left of the Visitor Center.
+In its first year of operation, the Baltimore Visitor Center received 382,404 visitors, far surpassing BACVA's original estimate of 250,000.
 The Visitor Center was closed for two years in 2020 due to the COVID-19 pandemic but has seen steady visitation since reopening with a modified schedule in 2022.
 In 2024, the Visitor Center saw an estimated 65,000 visitors.

-The Baltimore Visitor Center houses more than 200 brochures, visitor guides and maps to Baltimore institutions such as the B&O Railroad Museum, Fort McHenry, Watermark Cruises and the Star-Spangled Banner Flag House.
-Interactive LED touchscreens provide visitors with information about attractions, museums, restaurants, lodging and wayfinding, and staff are available to answer questions and help make reservations.
+The Baltimore Visitor Center houses more than 200 brochures, visitor guides, and maps to Baltimore institutions such as the National Museum of Railroad History & Innovation, Fort McHenry, Watermark Cruises, and the Star-Spangled Banner Flag House.
+Interactive LED touchscreens provide visitors with information about attractions, museums, restaurants, lodging, and wayfinding.
+Staff are available to answer questions and help make reservations.